cheiff/dbcompair/README.md

 Object Oriented PHP project which will compair two databases for changes

-/*
+base file which is used to extend the classes for other scripts. which will manage the connect settings

-base file which is used to extend the classes for other scripts */ dbcompair.php
+dbcompair.php

 compair tables